Tspangler1234/Tspangler1234/README.md

 ## Contact

-The best way to contact me is through email.
+The best way to contact me is by email.

 - Email: tspangler1234@gmail.com